MrRaidrop/ESP-MoNet/README.md

 # 🌐 ESP32 Modular IoT Framework

 A fully modular embedded system project built on ESP32-S3 using ESP-IDF 5.4.
-The system integrates UART, Wi-Fi, HTTPS cloud communication, ADC-based light sensor, and future support for MQTT and BLE mobile interaction.
+The system integrates UART, Wi-Fi, HTTPS cloud communication, ADC-based light sensor (you can add whatever sensor you want), and future support for MQTT and BLE mobile interaction.

 ---